shoaib-mohiuddin/aws-compliance-notifier/README.md

 The Lambda function assumes role in the customer account, analyzes above resources, generates CSV reports, and emails support@cloudreach.com with detailed findings, which helps align with best practices for security and cost optimization.

-**TODO:** Create a SES email identity for the support email address - this will be used as both sender and recipient.
+**TODO:** Create a SES email identity for the support email in cr-opsdev account - this will be used as both sender and recipient.

 ## How It Works

 1. Lambda sits in the cr-opsdev account.
-2. Each **customer account** must have a IAM role (`CloudreachAWSComplianceRole`) deployed via CloudFormation.
+2. Each **customer account** must have a IAM role (`CloudreachAWSComplianceRole`).
 3. An **EventBridge rule** in cr-opsdev to trigger the Lambda with customer account context.
 4. Lambda:
    - Assumes the customer's IAM role.
    - Runs compliance checks on selected modules (encryption, gp2, security groups, etc).
    - Sends an email report via Amazon SES.

-## Onboarding a New Customer
+## Onboarding a Customer

 #### Step 1: Create IAM Role in Customer account
 Create a cross-account role for the Lambda in the Customer account.
 Use the CloudFormation template `cnf-customer-iam-role-manual.yml` (need a better name??)